shanieest/Barangay-Balas/README.md

 - Auto-generate DOCX to PDF documents using PHPWord and LibreOffice

 Census Management (Resident approved account)
--Serves as the official record of all residents within Barangay Balas.
+- Serves as the official record of all residents within Barangay Balas.
--It supports both admin and resident access for transparency and accountability.
+- It supports both admin and resident access for transparency and accountability.

+Database cleanup
+- Auto cleanup databse log using Cronjob.
+(Need the use of domain for automatically cleanup database)

 Tech Stack